wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### XML External Entity (XXE)

-External: [OWASP XXE Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.html) — see it for the per-parser flag matrix and test payloads.
+External: [OWASP XXE Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.html).
+See it for the per-parser flag matrix and test payloads.

 !!! danger "Approval required"
     If a component requires that any of the recommended XXE-prevention flags not be set on an XML parser, the use case and the compensating controls must be reviewed and approved by the Security and Compliance Team before release.